ftnapps/smapinntpd/ReadMe.txt

 4.3 Configuration files
 -----------------------
-JamNNTPd uses four configuration files:
+SmapiNNTPd uses four configuration files:

-1) In the "groups" file, the JAM areas that JamNNTPd should provide as newsgroups are configured.
+1) In the "groups" file, the JAM areas that SmapiNNTPd should provide as newsgroups are configured.

 2) In the "allow" file, the IP numbers that are allowed to use the server